 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption at net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District only has one item that qualifies for reporting in this category.
-It is the deferred charge on refunding reported in the government-wide statement of net position.
+The District has two items that qualify for reporting in this category.
+The deferred charge on refunding reported in the government-wide statement of net position.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The deferred outflow related to pension activity is the result of pension contributions subsequent to the measurement date.

 In addition to liabilities, the statement of net position and balance sheet - Governmental Funds will sometimes report separate sections for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District currently has two types of items that qualify for reporting in this category.
+The District has three types of items that qualify for reporting in this category.
 Delinquent taxes not collected within 60 days of year-end and, therefore, are not available under modified accrual reporting are reflected as deferred inflows of resources on the General Fund balance sheet.
 Derivative investment liabilities represent changes in the fair value of derivative instruments that are applicable for future reporting periods when additional events will occur.
+Deferred inflows related to pension activity result from net differences between projected and actual investment earnings of the pension plan, changes in the District's proportionate share of the total pension plan from year to year, and the difference between actual contributions and the District's proportionate share of total contributions.